 slave.jar in Jenkins)

-Master to Agent communication protocols being used in various Agent types, including Java Web Start (aka JNLP) and SSH agents
+Controller to Agent communication protocols being used in various Agent types, including inbound (formerly known as “JNLP”) and SSH agents

 Communication with Maven instance in the Maven Integration plugin.

 Remoting Library is the main component of the sub-project.
 The code base is located in a separate repository, which also contains Remoting developer and user documentation.
 This library also has an independent release cycle and LTS release lines.